Install a Database

-If you already have a MySQL or PostgreSQL database installed that you will be using with FusionAuth, you can skip this section completely.
+If you already have a PostgreSQL database installed that you will be using with FusionAuth, you can skip this section completely.
+If you are using MySQL and already have MySQL installed, you will still need to install the MySQL Connector to ensure FusionAuth works properly.

-In order to use FusionoAuth, you need to install a database.
+In order to use FusionAuth, you need to install a database.
 The database requirements are provided in the System Requirements.
 Follow the instructions below to install a supported database.

 IBM Compose for MySQL or other MysQL platforms that utilize MySQL Group Replication are not supported.